PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/events-system.md

 ---
-title: Example Guide
+title: The Event System

-description: A guide in my new Starlight docs site.
+description: Using the events system in Pixel Stories
 ---
 talk about events and event groups in detail